 1. Quantify your achievements, and offer as much anecdotal evidence as possible.

-This is strategically important even if you don’t have a family business background, but it’s especially so if you do.
+Demonstrating your impact is strategically important, even if you don’t have a family business background, but it’s especially important if you do.
 Perhaps you successfully negotiated a new lease agreement for the company, saving it $X per month; found a better way to attract job applicants through UpWork, Fiverr, or other gig economy platforms; or brought in new customers through targeted social media ads or posts.
 If so, write about it.
-The classic rule of “show, don’t tell” is critical here.
+The classic “show, don’t tell” rule is critical here.

-Just as you would with any other company, if you began with a lower-level function but now have a higher-level title, list the different roles, along with your added responsibilities.
-This will show your professional growth.
+Just as you would with any other company, if you began with a lower-level function but now have a higher-level title, list the different roles and your added responsibilities, which will show your professional growth.

 2. Demonstrate your ability to navigate the pitfalls of working with family members.

-What if older family members resisted ideas that you were convinced were necessary, such as introducing new customer relationship management technology or other software program, or adding a new service or product line?
+What if older family members resisted ideas you were convinced were necessary, such as introducing new customer relationship management technology, another software program, or a new service or product line?
 What if you had conflicts with a long-term, highly valued employee?
-If you found ways to overcome these obstacles, you should have substantial and compelling stories to tell in your essays about thriving in this kind of business environment.
+If you found ways to overcome these obstacles, you should have substantial and compelling stories to tell in your essays about thriving in this business environment.
 For example, you might have been able to find research that convinced the business’s decision-makers that your ideas were excellent calculated risks.
 You might have sought advice from a business management consultant on how to smooth relations with the long-term, valued employee.
 Identifying creative ways to solve problems will emphasize your skills as a future business leader.

 3. Don’t ask relatives, especially those who share your last name, for letters of recommendation.

-Still, you need recommenders who can discuss your abilities in recent times – within the past two years.
-If you’ve worked only for the family business, perhaps someone affiliated with the company might be a suitable recommender — an accountant or attorney, or an important customer or supplier.
-Remember, your interactions with these individuals must be, or have been, frequent enough and substantial enough for them to be able to comment intelligently and with some specificity on your work and personal character traits.
+Still, it would be best if you have recommenders who can discuss your abilities over the past two years.
+If you’ve worked only for the family business, someone affiliated with the company might be a suitable recommender — an accountant, attorney, important customer, or supplier.
+Remember, your interactions with these individuals must be, or have been, frequent enough and substantial enough for them to comment intelligently and with some specificity on your work and personal character traits.

 As the former executive director of admissions at Carnegie Mellon’s Tepper School and assistant dean of admissions at Georgetown’s McDonough School and the University of Pittsburgh’s Katz School, Kelly Wilson has 23 years’ experience overseeing admissions committees and has reviewed more than 38,000 applications for the MBA and master’s programs in management of information systems, computational finance, business analytics, and product management.
 Want Kelly to help you get accepted?
 Click here to get in touch!